 With a move that startled her, nearly sent her onto her rear, the man grabbed her wrist and smiled in a manner that was supposed to calm another.
 "Wait, wait!" he declared as he flashed his crooked teeth at her, "They can wait, can't they?"
 Then he threw an arm around her shoulders, pulling her close.

-"Thank you—" at least she couldn't accuse Mother Dearest of not instilling manners into her daughter (though stomping her obliviousness from her system was another story, one that tickled the forefront of her mind as she realised that she had taken Ushiyama's fan with her, the paper caught between girl and man), "—but perhaps another—"
+"Thank you—" at least she couldn't accuse Mother Dearest of not instilling manners into her daughter (though getting her to be more aware of her surroundings was another story, one that tickled her subconscious as she realised that she had taken Ushiyama's fan with her, the paper now caught between girl and man), "—but perhaps another—"

 And now the smile swiftly turned sour.
 "Ain't a request, sweetheart," the warning was a growl—and so she struggled against the man's grasp, twisting and turning to the point that the paper fan flew from her fingers, landing somewhere in her peripheral vision.

-The half-acknowledged sight seemed to whisper that she would be on her back if she wouldn't do a thing about it.
-Therefore Miyuki aimed a kick to the groin of the potbellied man, only to gasp out in pain and break her fall with her forearms when a fist connected with her cheek.
+The particular voice in one's head (the one that either advised or mocked) immediately warned her that she would be on the ground as well if she refused to do a thing about it.
+Therefore, in a panic, Miyuki aimed a kick to the groin of the potbellied man, only to gasp out in pain and break her fall with her forearms when a fist connected with her cheek.

-Next, she expected another blow, but one directed to her abdomen.
-Expected to hear the sound of a belt being unbuckled, expected the man to ramble on and on about this and that, but what she didn't expect was to hear a loud cry of a wounded animal.
+And she expected another blow.
+Expected to hear the sound of a belt being unbuckled; expected the man to ramble on and on about this and that, but what she didn't expect was to hear a loud cry of a wounded animal.
 With her head upraised, Miyuki rolled onto her side and scrambled away, huffing and puffing, then blinking owlishly when realisation finally dawned upon her.

 Whoom, whoom, the streetlight flickered.

 The boy—or man, the figure was quite short—wore the signature black blazer of a Crow.
 Hair slicked back, eyebrows raised as though imploring the other man to do something, anything, and wearing a ridiculous floral shirt; some would say that the newcomer wasn't that imposing.
-But Miyuki wasn't going to assume a thing.
+But Miyuki knew that one shouldn't assume things about the Crows.

 She hadn't been around for long before hearing that Suzuran cronies fell as soon as they were touched by class leaders, that they spent their days kicking each other, glaring and growling at nothing in particular, and were always smoking like chimneys.
 She wasn't going to stay to find out whether this one was a crony or—

 Oh.
-Her panic abated, her muscles relaxed, almost liquefying as she wilted across the street.
-She watched the unfolding scene with wide eyes.
+Her panic abated, her muscles softened, almost liquefying as she wilted across the street.

 With a demented laugh, eyes wide and gleaming with a maniacal light, the Crow dodged her attacker's sudden swing and landed a sickeningly loud punch into the man's stomach.
 The taller of the two dropped down with a thud, unconscious.